open-mmlab/mmyolo/docs/en/recommended_topics/application_examples/ionogram_detection.md

                                                 --out ./Iono4311/annotations/annotations_all.json
 ```

-3. Check the converted COCO label
+3. Check the converted COCO labels

 Use the following command to display the COCO labels on the image, which verifies that the conversion has been problem-free.